 The course involves the use of experimental teaching tools such as exercises, discussion of scientific publications and internships with companies or public and private research institutions.
 The final exam consists of preparing and discussing an original experimental thesis, which is the result of research and design work.

-The master's degree course in Biotechnology for the environment and sustainable development provides a preparation that can then be used in the following professional profiles:
+This master's degree course provides a preparation that can then be used in the following professional profiles:

 - Business manager for environmental and energy aspects

 - Company manager for the management of the water cycle